catilus/tribute-page/README.md

 # tribute-page
-Project part of the Responsive Web Design certification on FreeCodeCamp
+Project I of the Responsive Web Design certification on FreeCodeCamp